Cuisinart CBK-200 Bread Machine

 Does anyone know how to overcome this problem?

-Charlie May 15th, 2009 at 10:43 pmI bet most of the bricks reported above are results of the poor design of this machine.
+Charlie May 15th, 2009 at 10:43 pmI bet most of the bricks reported above are results of the poor design of this bread maker.
 As I see it, it has two big problems.

 First, and worst, its mechanical design is flawed.
 During kneading, the tub pops out of contact with the motor below; the machine sounds like it’s still kneading, but the paddle isn’t turning.
 The result is an inedible hunk of wasted ingredients.
 The only workaround I’ve found is to stand at the machine during the entire kneading cycle holding the tub in place.